ShashankMysolla/hds5210-2023/README.md

 # hds5210-2023
-This is my repository fro class
+This is my repository for class